 The traditional response of management has been to "blame the victim," defining stress as an individual or "personal" problem that workers bring from home to work.
 In contrast to this approach that blames people for their inability to fit into an inhumane work environment, it is important to analyze the structure of job requirements and social relationships at work as the primary sources of stress.

 With the introduction of new technologies, many jobs have become more fragmented and job tasks have been narrowed, leaving workers more disconnected from the final product.
 This process of "deskilling" has created increased levels of boredom, making work less challenging and less satisfying for many workers.
 Offices are becoming factories with rows of workers connected to computers that are capable of monitoring every key punched.
-The knowledge that every minute of one's working day is being recorded has intensified the pressure of the job, which, in turn, has led to an increased rate of heart disease among office and clerical workers.
+The knowledge that every minute of one's working day is being recorded has intensified the pressure of the job, which, in turn, has led to an increased rate of cardiovascular health problems/heart disease among office and clerical workers.

 Occupational or job stress may be defined as a "mechanism whereby the human body attempts to adapt to the environment."
 The body has a normal mechanism for dealing with stressful situations that is known as the "fight or flight" response.
-As soon as the brain senses danger, it sends messages (electrical, chemical, hormonal) that stimulate the extra energy needed to fight the danger or run away from it.
+As soon as the brain senses danger, it sends messages (electrical, chemical, and hormonal) that stimulate the extra energy needed to fight the danger or run away from it.
 The stress cycle always includes the danger stimulus, the removal of the danger, and a state of relaxation.

 The "fight or flight" response is extremely functional when we confront short-term specific dangers.
 When the danger or challenge is removed or has been dealt with, the body returns to a state of equilibrium.